TK's Reviews

 Taste

 Part of the Young’s chain, this is a fine looking spot by the market.
 Very dog friendly.
 Kind barkeep.
 Poured perfectly.
 The pint was ice cold.
 Flavor and lacing suffered.
-A fun spot if not the best pint.
+A fun spot.

 3.9